AndreGuo/ITMLUT/README.md

 # ITMLUT
-Official PyTorch implemeation of "Redistributing the Precision and Content in 3D-LUT-based Inverse Tone-mapping for HDR/WCG Display" in [CVMP2023](https://www.cvmp-conference.org/2023/).
+Official PyTorch implemeation of "Redistributing the Precision and Content in 3D-LUT-based Inverse Tone-mapping for HDR/WCG Display"([paper](https://arxiv.org/abs/2309.17160)) in [CVMP2023](https://www.cvmp-conference.org/2023/).

-TO BE UPDATED

 # 1. A quick glance to all AI-3D-LUT algorithms

 Here are all AI-3D-LUT as far as we know (last updated 16/11/2023), please jump to them if interested.

-Please cite this if you feel this helpful.
+You can cite this if you feel this helpful.

+    @InProceedings{Guo_2023_CVMP,
+        author    = {Guo, Cheng and Fan, Leidong and Zhang, Qian and Liu, Hanyuan and Liu, Kanglin and Jiang, Xiuhua}, title     = {Redistributing the Precision and Content in 3D-LUT-based Inverse Tone-mapping for HDR/WCG Display}, booktitle = {Proceedings of the 20th ACM SIGGRAPH European Conference on Visual Media Production (CVMP)}, month     = {November},
+        year      = {2023}
+    }

 <table>
 <thead>